robertojrojas/kubernetes-the-hard-way-raspberry-pi/README.md

 # Kubernetes the Hard Way Raspberry Pi

-This tutorial is inspired in the [Kelsey Hightower's Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way), but targeted to the Raspberry Pi.
+This tutorial is inspired by the [Kelsey Hightower's Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) tutorial, but targeted to the Raspberry Pi.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Container Engine](https://cloud.google.com/container-engine), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).

 This tutorial is optimized for learning, which means taking the long route to help people understand each task required to bootstrap a Kubernetes cluster.
 This tutorial can be completed on the following platforms: